ip2location/ip2location-iata-icao/README.md

 ## License
 The IATA/ICAO list data is licensed under [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
 It is free for personal or commercial use with attribution required by mentioning the use of this data as follows, **This site or product includes IATA/ICAO List data available from <a href="https://www.ip2location.com">http://www.ip2location.com</a>.**

+IATA is a registered trademark of International Air Transport Association.
+ICAO is a registered trademark of International Civil Aviation Organization.
+All other product names mentioned on this repository may be trademarks or registered trademarks of their respective companies.